climateaction-tech/grid-aware-software/when-does-carbon-aware-make-sense.md

 If your compute is being directly powered by your own solar panels or wind turbines etc., there is no sleight of hand or complex statistical projections.
 Your compute is effectively off grid to the extent that it is directly powered by your own renewable sources.

-While preferable in terms of emissions, this approach is challenging to scale and risks perverse effects as get into below.
+While preferable in terms of emissions, this approach is challenging to scale and risks perverse effects as we get into below.
+As with all choices proposed, it is important we do not simply advocate solutions, but address the risks and trade-offs.
+Warning labels are not stop signs.
+They are guides to responsible use.

-### Innovation with distributed alternatives
+**_Innovation with distributed alternatives_**

-As a complement to this section, it’s worth mentioning there’s room to innovate with distributed alternatives.
-Distributed compute and renewable electricity generation.
+As a complement to this section, it’s worth mentioning there’s room to innovate direct renewable energy for compute at scale with distributed alternatives.
+Distributed compute and renewable electricity generation are growing in parallel and the room for synergy and innovation, environmental and commercial, is huge.
 We've pulled out some of the ideas/research around this into [Appendix 1](/appendices/appendix-1.md).

 ## Next section